renatocosta55sp/event_sourcing/README.md

-# Event Surcing in Golang ⚡️
+# Event Sourcing in Golang ⚡️

 ## Let's Run the Application